-Cholamandalam Financial Holdings Limited (CFHL') is theholding company for the financial services and risk management businesses of the MurugappaGroup.
-CFHL is registered as a Non-Deposit taking Systemically Important Core InvestmentCompany (CIC') pursuant to a certificate of registration dated January 6 2020issued by the Reserve Bank of India (RBI) under Section 45-IA of theReserve Bank of India Act 1934.
+CFHL is registered as a Non-Deposit taking Systemically Important Core InvestmentCompany (CIC') pursuant to the receipt of Certificate of Registration dated January6 2020 issued by the Reserve Bank of India (RBI') under section 45-IA of theReserve Bank of India Act 1934.

-The Company's paid up equity share capital as on March 31 2021 was Rs 18.77 Crore.During the year 6952 equity shares were allotted upon exercise ofvested stock options by the eligible option grantees under the Company's Employees Stock Option Schemes 2007 and 2016.
+The paid-up equity share capital of CFHL as on March 31 2021 was Rs 18.77 Crore.During the year 6952 equity shares were allotted upon exercise of vested stock options byeligible option grantees under the Company's Employees Stock Option Schemes 2007 and 2016.

 MACRO ECONOMIC ENVIRONMENT